Privacy Policy

 No method of electronic transmission or storage is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee absolute security.
 In the event of a data breach that is likely to result in serious harm, we will notify affected individuals and the Office of the Australian Information Commissioner (OAIC) as required under the Notifiable Data Breaches (NDB) scheme in Part IIIC of the Privacy Act, as soon as practicable and in any event within the timeframes required by law.

-We retain personal information for as long as reasonably necessary to: (a) provide the Service and fulfil the purposes described in this Policy; (b) comply with legal, tax, audit, accounting, and regulatory obligations; (c) resolve disputes and enforce agreements; and (d) maintain immutable audit trails where required for WHS compliance (e.g. sign-on/off records).
+We retain personal information for as long as reasonably necessary to: (a) provide the Service and fulfil the purposes described in this Policy; (b) comply with legal, tax, audit, accounting, and regulatory obligations; (c) resolve disputes and enforce agreements; and (d) maintain security, activity and audit records where required for WHS compliance (e.g. sign-on/off records).

-When you close your account or request deletion, we will delete or de-identify your personal information within 90 days, except where we are required or permitted to retain it by law or for legitimate business purposes (e.g. backup archives that are overwritten on a rolling schedule, legal holds, or records required under WHS legislation).
+During the MVP pilot, deletion and de-identification requests are handled by a manual admin process rather than an automated retention job.
+When you close your account or request deletion, we will verify the request, identify the relevant account, workspace, and Customer Data, and delete or de-identify personal information where we are not required or permitted to retain it by law or for legitimate business purposes (e.g. backup archives that are overwritten on a rolling schedule, legal holds, billing records, security audit records, or records required under WHS legislation).
 Aggregated and anonymised data that does not identify you may be retained indefinitely for analytics, benchmarking, and product improvement.

 You may request that we delete or de-identify your personal information.
 We will comply where we are not required to retain the information by law or for legitimate business purposes.
 Some information may persist in encrypted backups for a limited period before being overwritten.